volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 ## The Correct Example

-Now we know what is the issue with the above code, so let's try to fix it.
+Now we know what is the issue with the above code, let's see a few ways to fix it.

 #### \#1 - Parent Component Needs The Value